gpanther/gpanther.github.io/pelican/content/pages/projects.md

 A ubiquitous mini-profiler for Python projects running on top of Google App Engine.

+Technologies used: Python, Google App Engine

 ## [nose2](https://github.com/nose-devs/nose2)

 The successor to nose, based on unittest2

+Technologies used: Python

 ## [osqa](https://github.com/dzone/osqa)

 OSQA is a free, entry-level Q&A system from the makers of AnswerHub, the market-leading professional Q&A platform.

+Technologies used: Python, Django

 ## [python-markdown2](https://github.com/trentm/python-markdown2)

 A fast and complete implementation of Markdown in Python

+Technologies used: Python

 ## [python-openid](https://github.com/openid/python-openid)

 OpenID library for Python

+Technologies used: Python

 ## [gae-sessions](https://github.com/dound/gae-sessions)

 Fast, lightweight Sessions middleware for Google App Engine

+Technologies used: Python, Google App Engine

 ## [OpenHFT/Java-Lang](https://github.com/OpenHFT/Java-Lang)

 A module providing marshalling, de-marshalling and handling of thread safe off heap memory through ByteBuffers

+Technologies used: Java, sun.misc.Unsafe

 ## [takari-cpsuite](https://github.com/takari/takari-cpsuite)

 Support for JUnit4 test classes and suites.

+Technologies used: Java

 ## [webhoneypot](https://code.google.com/p/webhoneypot/)

 A "semi interactive" honeypot implemented in PHP

+Technologies used: PHP